Changes to student fees & payment for 2015/16

 How do I know how much to pay?

-Please pay careful attention to the fees due date.
+Please pay careful attention to the fee deadline.
 St. Lawrence College has several fee payment options (below) for you to choose from.
-To retain your offer of a seat, you must pay your fees or make fee payment arrangements by the due date.
-You do not have a seat in a program until you have met your payment obligations.
+To retain your offer of a seat, you must pay your $500 Tuition Fee Deposit or make fee payment arrangements by the applicable due date.
+You will not have a seat in a program until you have met your payment obligations.

 What if I can't find my slc.me login information?